ibm-cloud-docs/EventStreams/mirroring.md

 - Unidirectional

 Before starting mirroring, consider the following:
-- For seamless switchover, applications are recommended to follow the coding guidelines as outlined below.
+- For seamless switchover, applications are to follow the coding guidelines as outlined below.
 - [Capacity planning](#capacity_planning)

 To enable mirroring, see [Mirroring setup guide](/docs/EventStreams?topic=EventStreams-mirroring_setup).